Kitchvx/hugo/kitchblog/content/projects/website.md

 - Windows Installation:

 The Windows installation isn't as simple as Linux's installation, who could've guessed?
 Firstly you will need to aquire the .zip file and make sure [git](https://en.wikipedia.org/wiki/Git) is installed, the download for git can be found [here](https://git-scm.com/download/win).
 If you have no way of unzipping the .zip file you can head to [winrar's](https://en.wikipedia.org/wiki/WinRAR) [website](https://www.win-rar.com/start.html?&L=0) to install it, free of charge.
 Now we can head to the [Hugo release](https://github.com/gohugoio/hugo/releases) page on github to install the latest version (at the time of writting it the latest version is v0.111.3).
 Once these have been aquired we can start.
-Extract the files from the zip file, I have placed my Hugo install into `C:\Hugo\bin`, and you will then want to open up the [Enviroment Variables](https://www.google.com/search?q=what+is+windows+environment+variables) Editor(?) you can find this by pressing `Win + R` and typing `SystemPropertiesAdvanced` in to the dialogue box you then want to find `Path` under User variables for your user, press edit and add your Hugo binaries to it (this will be the location you have the `Hugo.exe` in).
+Extract the files from the zip file, I have placed my Hugo install into `C:\Hugo\bin`, and you will then want to open up the [Enviroment Variables](https://www.google.com/search?q=what+is+windows+environment+variables) Editor(?) you can find this by pressing `Win + R` and typing `SystemPropertiesAdvanced` in to the dialogue box you then want to find `Path` under User variables for your user, press edit

+{{< image src="/images/envtable1.png" alt="Screenshot 1" position="center" style="border-radius: 8px;" >}}

+and add your Hugo binaries to it (this will be the location you have the `Hugo.exe` in).

+{{< image src="/images/envtable2.png" alt="Screenshot 2" position="center" style="border-radius: 8px;" >}}

 Once this is done we can start using Hugo.

 My current setup for this is using the terminal to setup a new Hugo site and commit any changes made to Github while using [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) to edit text/code.
 Alternatively you can use VS Code to commit changes to Github by installing the [Github Pull](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extenstion.

 # Using Hugo

+# Comments